ncstate-sat/auth-service/README.md

 # Auth Service

-This service handles all authentication and authorization needs for SAT applications using JSON Web Tokens.
+This service handles all authentication and authorization needs for applications using JSON Web Tokens.

 ## Environment Variables